the-teachingRSE-project/competencies/competencies.md

 Postdocs are independent researchers.
 Their role is similar to that of a PhD student with a deepened focus on their research career.
-However, they are proficient users of all relevant tools, that make them active contributors to their domain of research.
+However, they are proficient users of all relevant tools, which makes them active contributors to their domain of research.
 They need to be aware of more advanced topics regarding intellectual property rights, such as patents (SP).

 #### PI/Professor